fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/)

 ## Release Notes
+v2.1.4
+- Added roll dialog to the Recovery Rolls to allow for bonus dice from headquarters etc.
+- Removed Damage from results in chat on things which have no damage.
+- Added custom condition icons in foundry status icon menu (https://github.com/fvtt-fria-ligan/vaesen-foundry-vtt/blob/master/asset/status_icons.png?raw=true)
+- Tightned styled and clarified the roll dialog (https://github.com/fvtt-fria-ligan/vaesen-foundry-vtt/blob/master/asset/roll_dialog.png?raw=true)

 v2.1.3
 - (bugfix) Agility modifier for Armor was not calculating in the roll dialog.
 Now highest negative modifier for armor will apply to agility tests.
 - (Change) Updated look and feel of Headquarters sheet.
 Now all upgrades are on first page and "history" is relegated to a tab.